JuanIrache/mgjson/readme.md

 For instructions on how to use the imported data, see [Work with Data-driven animation](https://helpx.adobe.com/after-effects/using/data-driven-animations.html)

-Feel free to publish your own samples if you think they can be useful for the community.
+Feel free to submit your own samples if you think they can be useful for the community.

+Note that the code has some typos, like _frequecy_ instead of _frequency_.
+These are necessary for the files to load in some After Effects versions.